How can I find a shoe manufacturer?

 - Your customer – Who are they?
 What drives them to purchase shoes?

 - Your competitors – Of course you are planning to create something unique, so may not think you have direct competitors, but your customers are buying their shoes from somewhere.
-Who are they buying from?
+Where are they buying them?

 - Your sales model – How are you going to sell your products?